 I'm still trying to put these pieces together into a new rubric that fits me more neatly.
 Disappointed Utopia does a lot of that work, so I won't repeat its arguments here.
 I've also become quite intrigued by ambivalence as a mediating concept in social theory, and am planning to write more about it once the book is done.

 My published work runs across several subfields of anthropology: educational anthropology, political anthropology, anthropology of time, and anthropology of work.

 My new work is more interested in subjectivity theory and intersectional feminism.
 I'm not sure whether this will end up fitting into a different disciplinary box.

-I try to read more broadly in French and European Studies, higher education and Critical University Studies, and intersectional/queer research, though obviously I am not very comprehensive.
+I try to read more broadly in French and European Studies, higher education and Critical University Studies, and intersectional/queer/feminist research.
 The Disappointed Utopia project especially aims at a broader audience in critical theory and the reflexive humanities.

 I tend to do fairly standard contemporary ethnography.
 Much of my work begins with in situ observation of social life; exact dialogue and a sense of atmosphere are invaluable in social analysis.
 Along the way it has, however, also become clearer to me that ethnographic data always needs to be situated historically, and that documentary evidence is also extremely useful.
 In working on large institutions like universities, this also entails investigating the relevant technical, organizational and statutory structures.
 I have also done some work on a web-based activist project (2018).